If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - ¿Hablas español?

-That makes question structure much more direct.
+That makes question structure simpler than many beginners expect.

 Yes/no questions